zydou/arti/doc/dev/notes/memory-limit.md

   }

   pub struct Account {
+    // existence of this field prevents us exposing the Arc, hence separate WeakAccount
     #[getter]
     aid: AId,
+    #[getter]
+    tracker: Arc<MemoryQuotaTracker>
+  }
+  pub struct WeakAccount {
+    // like Account but has Weak<> and doesn't count for account_clones

+  pub struct Participation {
+    pid: ParticipationId,
     // quota we have preemptively claimed for use by this Account
     // has been added to ARecord.used
     // but not yet returned by Account.claim